-When Head teacher embark on construction works it essential that they identify whether the project requires CDM Regulations which will help focus on effective planning and management of risks.
+When Head teacher embark on construction works it essential that they identify whether the project is covered by the CDM Regulations which will help focus on effective planning and management of risks.
 All paperwork should be risk focussed and project specific.
 Provide the right information to the right people at the right time.
 All duty holders need to be competent.